BenEgeTR/voiceassistant/README.md

 How to use it?

-First of all install all the missing pips and you can just run the code.
+install all the required modules pip install requirements.txt

+and run the code
+python jarviscommunityedition.py